China launches long-range airstrike drills around Taiwan on fourth day of military exercises - KESQ

 Chinese forces took part in drills focused on land attacks and long-range airstrikes around Taiwan on Sunday, its military said, on what was expected to be the final day of extensive exercises rolled out in response to a visit to the island by US House Speaker Nancy Pelosi.

-The Eastern Theater Command of the Chinese military said on Sunday around noon local time that it “continued” live-fire drills in the waters and airspace around Taiwan “as planned.”
+The Eastern Theater Command of the Chinese military said on Sunday around noon local time that it conducted live-fire drills in the waters and airspace around Taiwan “as planned.”

 “The drills focused on joint fire land strikes and long-range air strike capabilities,” the command said in a statement posted to its official account on the social media platform Weibo, without specifying whether the drills have ended.